Victor Hope, 2nd Marquess of Linlithgow

-Victor Alexander John Hope, 2nd Marquess of Linlithgow, KG, KT, GCSI, GCIE, OBE, TD, PC, FRSE (24 September 1887 – 5 January 1952) was a British Unionist politician, agriculturalist, and colonial administrator.
+Victor Alexander John Hope, 2nd Marquess of Linlithgow, KG, KT, GCSI, GCIE, OBE, TD, PC, FRSE (24 September 1887 – 5 January 1952) was a British Unionist politician and statesman, agriculturalist, and colonial administrator.
 He served as Governor-General and Viceroy of India from 1936 to 1943.
-He was usually referred to simply as Linlithgow.

-He served as vice president of the Royal Society of Edinburgh, Chancellor of the University of Edinburgh and Lord High Commissioner to the General Assembly of the Church of Scotland.
+He also served as vice president of the Royal Society of Edinburgh, Chancellor of the University of Edinburgh and Lord High Commissioner to the General Assembly of the Church of Scotland.
+He was usually referred to as Lord Linlithgow, or simply Linlithgow.

 Early life and family

 Hope was born at Hopetoun House, South Queensferry, Linlithgowshire, Scotland, on 24 September 1887.

 He was the eldest son of John Adrian Louis Hope, 7th Earl of Hopetoun, later 1st Marquess Linlithgow, and Hersey Everleigh-de-Moleyns, Countess of Hopetoun and later Marchioness of Linlithgow, daughter of the fourth Baron Ventry.
 His godmother was Queen Victoria.

 He was educated at Ludgrove School and Eton College and on 29 February 1908 succeeded his father as 2nd Marquess of Linlithgow.

 In 1912, aged only 25, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Turner, Alexander Crum Brown, Cargill Gilston Knott and James Haig Ferguson.
 He served as the society's vice president from 1934 to 1937.